Dell Marie Hamilton

 Dell Marie Hamilton is an interdisciplinary artist, writer and independent curator whose projects include artist talks, solo performances and collaborative work.
 Working across performance, video, installation, painting and photography she uses the body to investigate the social and geopolitical constructions of memory, gender, history and citizenship.

-Dell has a B.A. in journalism from Northeastern University and a MFA from the School of the Museum of Fine Arts at Tufts University.
+Dell has a B.A. in journalism from Northeastern University and received a merit scholarship to obtain her MFA from the School of the Museum of Fine Arts at Tufts University.
 A self-professed political junkie, she also served as a member of current Boston Mayor Martin J. Walsh’s arts and culture campaign team in 2013.
-In January 2019, her first solo show All Languages Welcomed Here will open at Salem State University.
-Her current curatorial project, Nine Moments for Now, launched under the aegis of Hank Willis Thomas and Eric Gottesman’s For Freedoms/50 States Initiative in an effort to highlight the complex relationships between art, civic discourse and culture and is on view at the Cooper Gallery for African and African American Art at Harvard University until January 21, 2019.
-To explore her work follow her on Twitter and Instagram.
+This past January, Dell debuted large-scale mixed-media paintings for her first solo show All Languages Welcomed Here, which was held at Salem State University.